Updated on: 2/22/2019

-The police fatally shot a man Tuesday evening in Pasco, sparking protests and accusations of systemic police brutality by civil rights activists in Eastern Washington.
+Police fatally shot a man Tuesday evening in Pasco, sparking protests and accusations of wrongful death and systemic police brutality by civil rights activists in Eastern Washington.

 According to multiple reports from CBS's Pasco affiliate KEPR, police arrived at the intersection of 10th Avenue and West Lewis Street at approximately 5 p.m.
 Tuesday after receiving reports of a disturbance involving a male suspect who was allegedly throwing rocks at passing vehicles.
 A news release from the Pasco Police Department further explains the officers’ take on the situation: